-The student petition for a Georgia Military College student, who is under suspension status and seeking readmission, will be reviewed by the designated official at the GMC campus location and approved by the Senior Department Chair at the campus.
+The student petition for a Georgia Military College student, who is under suspension status and seeking readmission, will be reviewed by the designated official at the GMC campus location and approved by the Academic Dean at the campus.

 To re-enter on a probationary status, a student must successfully earn a quarterly GPA of 2.00 or better.
-"Probationary status" here refers to the student being approved to re-enter GMC under suspension for one academic term.
-Then, to remain in school on continued probation, the student must continue to make a 2.00 quarterly GPA, or better, until he/she returns to good standing (a term and cumulative GPA of 2.00 or higher).
+To remain in school, the student must continue to make a 2.00 quarterly GPA, or better, until he/she returns to good standing.
 If the student does not maintain the 2.00 GPA, the student will again be suspended for one quarter.
 A student who has been suspended twice, readmitted and then fails to make progress sufficient for removal from probation will be suspended for a period of one academic year.

-Any suspended student must sit out one intervening term (summer term can count as the intervening term) before petitioning the Senior Department Chair for permission to re-enroll at Georgia Military College.
-If readmitted, the student must attend academic counseling and complete the Academic Seminar.
-Approval for readmission on a "probationary status" (as defined above) does not supersede financial aid policies regarding Satisfactory Academic Progress.
-Eligibility for Financial Aid will depend upon their SAP status upon readmission.
-See the section "Satisfactory Academic Progress" for specific details.
+Any suspended student must petition the Academic Dean for permission to re-enroll at Georgia Military College and if readmitted, attend academic counseling and complete the Academic Seminar.
+Former GMC students returning from suspension may or may not be eligible for financial aid.
+This will depend upon their SAP status upon readmission.
+The student is eligible to receive aid if the student has met all other admissions and academic standards.
+See the section Satisfactory Academic Progress for specific details.